edwinonine/Shopping-data-analysis/README.md

 **Figure 1:**

 We had to look into the product performance using pivot to summarize the dataset by limiting the dataset to only ten (10).
-It was discovered that blouse turned out to be the top performing product with revenue of $10410 while dress and shirt came up as second and third.
-Furthermore, the blouse is from the clothing category department.
+It was discovered that blouse,jewery, and pants turned out to be the top performing product with a total 171 orders respectively while sunglasses, coat and belt ranked as the lowest product performance based on order.

 ![](https://github.com/edwinonine/Shopping-data-analysis/blob/main/New_productperformtbl.PNG)
 ![](https://github.com/edwinonine/Shopping-data-analysis/blob/main/New_productperformchart.PNG)